-In all cases, no amount or fee, including placement fees, shall be charged to 1 the seafarer in relation to his/her recruitment and placement.
-2 CHAPTER VII 3 4 TERMS AND CONDITIONS OF EMPLOYMENT Sec.
-25. Standard Employment Contract for Seafarers. - There shall be a 5 Standard Employment Contract in writing between the shipowner and the seafarer, 6 which shall include, but not be limited to, the following information and terms: 7 Seafarer's full name, date of birth, age, birthplace, permanent, and/or (a) 8 residential address: 9 (b) Seafarer's Record Book Number, Seafarer's Identity Document Number, and 10 POEA Seafarer's Registration Number; 11 Shipowner's name and address; (c) 12 Place where and date when the seafarer's employment agreement is entered 13 (d) into; 14 (e) Duration of the contract; 15 (f) Point of hire; 16 Capacity in which the seafarer is to be employed; 17 (g) Amount of the seafarer's salary, and the formula used for calculating the same; (h) 18 Maximum hours of work and minimum hours of rest; (i) 19 Wages and wage-related benefits, which shall include, but is not limited to, (j) 20 overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and 21 13th-month pay, if applicable; 22 Compensation and benefits for occupational injury, illness, or death; (k) 23 Social security and welfare benefits, including the compulsory insurance (1) 24 coverage as provided under Republic Act No. 8042, as amended by Republic 25 Act No. 10022, otherwise known as The Migrant Workers Act; 26 Stipulations on repatriation or similar undertakings; (m) 27 Separation pay and retirement pay, if applicable; (n) 28 Reference to the CBA, if applicable; and (o) 29 Other benefits in accordance with law, company policy, or CBA. (p) 30
+TERMS AND CONDITIONS OF EMPLOYMENT

+- Sec.
+25. Standard Employment Contract for Seafarers.
+There shall be a Standard Employment Contract in writing between the shipowner and the seafarer, which shall include, but not be limited to, the following information and terms: - a) Seafarer's full name, date of birth, age, birthplace, permanent, and/or residential address; - b) Seafarer's Record Book Number, Seafarer's Identity Document Number, and other necessary documentation required of seafarers by the other appropriate government agencies; - c) Shipowner's name and address; - d) Place where and date when the seafarer's employment agreement is entered into: - 30 e) Duration of the contract; - 31 f) Point of hire;

+- 1 g) Capacity in which the seafarer is to be employed: - 2 h) Amount of the seafarer's salary, and the formula used for calculating the same; - 3 i) Maximum hours of work and minimum hours of rest; - 4 j) Wages and wage-related benefits, which shall include, but is not limited to, 5 overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and 6 13th-month pay, if applicable; - 7 k) Compensation and benefits for occupational injury, illness, or death; - 8 1) Social security and welfare benefits, including the compulsory insurance 9 coverage as provided under Republic Act No. 8042, as amended by Republic 10 Act No. 10022, otherwise known as The Migrant Workers Act; - 11 m) Stipulations on repatriation or similar undertakings; - n) Separation pay and retirement pay, if applicable; 12 - o) Reference to the CBA, if applicable; and 13

-The employment contract shall be in a working language or in the English language, executed in four (4) original copies before the commencement of the employment.
+- 14 p) Other benefits in accordance with law, company policy, or CBA. - The employment contract shall be in a working language or in the English language, executed in four (4) original copies before the commencement of the employment.
 The shipowner and the seafarer shall each have a signed original of the agreement.
-In addition, a signed original shall be made available on board the ship.

-For ocean-going Philippine-registered ships or foreign-registered ships, the POEA shall issue a Standard Employment Contract containing the minimum standards to be observed in the employment of seafarers.
-The Standard Employment Contract shall be reviewed and updated regularly and must, at all times, be consistent with the MLC, 2006, and other existing treaties and conventions governing seafarers, which the Philippines has ratified or will ratify in the future.

-Sec.
-26. Maximum Hours of Work and Minimum Hours of Rest. - The normal hours of work of a seafarer shall not exceed eight (8) hours a day with one (1) rest day per week.
+In addition, a signed original shall be made available on board the ship. - For ocean-going Philippine-registered ships or foreign-registered ships, the DMW shall issue a Standard Employment Contract containing the minimum standards to be observed in the employment of seafarers.
+The Standard Employment Contract shall be reviewed and updated regularly and must, at all times, be consistent with the MLC, 2006, and other existing treaties and conventions governing seafarers, which the Philippines has ratified or will ratify in the future. - Sec.
+26. Maximum Hours of Work and Minimum Hours of Rest. -The normal hours of work of a seafarer shall not exceed eight (8) hours a day with one (1) rest day per week.
 If the seafarer is required to work beyond eight (8) hours, the maximum hours of work shall not exceed fourteen (14) hours in any 24-hour period, and seventy-two (72) hours in any seven (7)-day period.